 Does Collagen Break a Fast?

-Though once frowned upon, skipping meals has now become a common practice for many.
+Skipping meals has now become a common practice for many.
 This fasting has been embraced by a sizeable segment of those looking to improve their health, control their weight, or reap any number of other benefits but sticking to a fast means imposing significant disruptions to your daily schedule, not to mention enduring hours or days of hunger pangs.
 One of the most common issues among those who fast is figuring out just what foods or drinks might break that fast and throw off their internal biology.

 Will Taking a Collagen Supplement Break Your Fast?